Limit theorems for random Dirichlet series with summation over primes, with an application to Rademacher random multiplicative functions: Introduction and main results

 Theorems \ref{con:clt} and \ref{con:lil} were given as Conjectures 1 and 2 in the recent article \cite{Iksanov+Kostohryz:2025}.
-It was shown in the cited paper that the aforestated FCLT and LIL hold true with $\sum_{k\geq 2}\frac{\eta_k}{(\log k)^{1/2} k^{1/2+s}}$ replacing $\sum_p\frac{\eta_p }{p^{1/2+s}}$.
+It was shown in the cited paper that the aforementioned FCLT and LIL hold true with $\sum_{k\geq 2}\frac{\eta_k}{(\log k)^{1/2} k^{1/2+s}}$ replacing $\sum_p\frac{\eta_p }{p^{1/2+s}}$.
 Actually, Conjectures 1 and 2 in \cite{Iksanov+Kostohryz:2025} were due to a comment of one of the anonymous referees of that paper.
-The authors of \cite{Iksanov+Kostohryz:2025} did not know, and neither do the present authors, how to {\it derive} the limit theorems for $\sum_p\frac{\eta_p }{p^{1/2+s}}$ from the corresponding results for $\sum_{k\geq 2}\frac{\eta_k}{(\log k)^{1/2} k^{1/2+s}}$.
+Neither the authors of \cite{Iksanov+Kostohryz:2025} nor the present authors know how to {\it derive} the limit theorems for $\sum_p\frac{\eta_p }{p^{1/2+s}}$ from the corresponding results for $\sum_{k\geq 2}\frac{\eta_k}{(\log k)^{1/2} k^{1/2+s}}$.
 Let $p_1<p_2<\ldots$ be the prime numbers arranged in the order of increase.
 The prime number theorem ensures that $p_k\sim k\log k$ as $k\to\infty$.
 In view of this, one expects intuitively that where $\asymp$ denotes some form of asymptotic closeness, without precise meaning.
 Not being able to make these asymptotic relations precise, we prove Theorems \ref{con:clt} and \ref{con:lil} by following the line of reasoning worked out in \cite{Iksanov+Kostohryz:2025}.
-Naturally, technical details differ at places.
-To keep things simple at this point, we only note that $\#\{k\in\mn: k\leq x\}\sim x$ as $x\to\infty$, whereas, by the prime number theorem, $\#\{p\in\mathcal{P}: p\leq x\}\sim x/\log x$.
+Naturally, some technical details differ.
+At this stage, we only note that $\#\{k\in\mn: k\leq x\}\sim x$ as $x\to\infty$, whereas, by the prime number theorem, $\#\{p\in\mathcal{P}: p\leq x\}\sim x/\log x$.

 Next, we discuss an application to Probabilistic Number Theory.
 To match the notation used in number-theoretic articles, we write $f(p)$ in place of $\eta_p$ if $\mmp\{\eta_p=\pm 1\}=1/2$ for $p\in\mathcal{P}$.
 Wintner in \cite{Wintner:1944} introduced a Rademacher random multiplicative function $f$ as a model for the M\"{o}bius function.
 The function is defined by $f(1):=1$, $f(n):=\prod_{p|n} f(p)$ for square-free $n$ (that is, those given by products of distinct prime numbers) and $f(n):=0$ for $n$, which are not square-free.
 Thus, for instance, $f(6)=f(2)f(3)$, $f(12)=0$ and $f(30)=f(2)f(3)f(5)$.
 An important open problem is to prove an LIL (or an appropriate counterpart) for $\sum_{n\leq x}f(n)$ as $x\to\infty$.
 As far as we know, the best one-sided results available at the moment are see Theorem 1.1 in \cite{Caich:2025+}, and that there a.s.\ exist arbitrarily large values of $x$ for which see Theorem 1 in \cite{Harper:2023}.
 The two aforementioned papers provide surveys of earlier works, in which weaker results have been proved.
 Distributional convergence of $\sum_{n\leq x}f(n)$, properly normalized, as $x\to\infty$ does not seem to have been proved either, even in the sense of one-dimensional convergence.
 It is shown on p.~99 in \cite{Harper:2013} that the distributional limit of $(\me [(\sum_{n\leq x}f(n))^2])^{-1/2} \sum_{n\leq x}f(n)$ is not Gaussian.